-Once you've read pages 4 and 5, you'll have a good idea what your student support package will look like, and will see that the majority of your support is made up of a student loan.
+Once you've read pages 3-5, you'll have a good idea what your student support package will look like, and will see that the majority of support for most students is made up of a student loan.
 While the idea of a loan may seem scary, it's important to understand how the student loan differs from other types of loans, and what makes it special.